leec94/SY0-701-notes/README.md

 DDoS Attacks
 - Amplified DDoS: attackers can send a small request to a server, prompting it to reply with a much larger response.
 The attacker uses a forged source IP (the victim's IP), causing the server's amplified response to flood the victim
 - Reflected DDoS: the attacker sends requests to third-party servers with a forged source IP address (the victim's IP), causing those servers to send responses to the victim

+Network Attacks
+- ARP poisoning: an attack that involves sending false MAC address information to a network switch, causing the switch to associate the incorrect MAC address with a particular IP address
+- DNS poisoning: an attack that involves manipulating the DNS server to redirect traffic to malicious sites
+- on-path attack: involves intercepting and potentially altering communication between two parties
+- Disassociation attacks: intentionally disconnect a wireless user from their access point to force a reauthentication that the attacker may collect with a wireless eavesdropping tool

 Backup types
 - Image backup: duplicates an OS installation, either from a physical hard disk or a VM's virtual hard disk.
 It offers a quick means to redeploy the system without reinstalling software and settings